BraxtonElmer/PHPMailer-Send-Form-Data-To-Email/README.md

 Now all the configuration for the sending and recieving Form Data is Done.

-## Step 7 - Understanding how the form and PHP works
+## Step 7 - Understanding how the Form and PHP works

 The form in the ```index.html``` file, has three input fields:
 <ol>